AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 9 Although C++14 introduced deduced return types in general, they were already available to C++11 lambdas using a specification that was not worded in terms of deduction.
-In C++14, that specification was updated to use the general auto deduction mechanism (from a programmer’s point of view, there is no difference).
+In C++14, that specification was updated to use the general auto deduction mechanism (from a programmer's point of view, there is no difference).
 10 The same technique can be used to extract the associated member type: Instead of using Type = C; use using Type = M;.
 11 As mentioned elsewhere, treating a parameter of rvalue reference type as an